2024sabuhiabbasov/unit4_2023-project/README.md

 # Criteria A: Planning
 ## Problem Definition
 As a food lover, I have identified a problem where there is no dedicated social network for food enthusiasts.
 We have limited options for food enthusiasts to connect with others online, limited options to share culinary creations, and difficulty finding specific recipes or restaurant recommendations online.
 Through research and consultations with other food enthusiasts, I have found a need for a dedicated social network for food lovers.
-Existing food-related websites and apps don't meet specifically to the needs of this community.
+Existing food-related websites (eg. Yelp) and apps don't meet specifically to the needs of this community.
 I have tried them, but they lack specific features for food lovers.

 ## Proposed Solution
 Under 500 words with all 3 subtitles.